 5th Avenue South and 3rd Street South are two areas in Old Naples with unique upscale boutiques carrying designer brands for your wardrobe and home.
 If you're budget-minded or a consignment and thrift store junkie, you'll be in heaven along 10th Street, known to locals as the Trail of Treasures.
 Park your car and walk the several blocks between Fifth Avenue North and Second Avenue South for dozens of thrift stores, consignment shops, and antique stores offering great deals on pre-owned treasures.

 Naples has some gorgeous outdoor walking malls as well: Waterside Shops, The Village at Venetian Bay, and Mercato.
-All three have upscale shopping and unique restaurants.
+All three have upscale shopping and top-rated restaurants.
 While Mercato has a walkable town feel to it, Waterside Shops and Venetian Village are truly distinct with some of the most beautiful settings in all of southwest Florida.
-Waterside Shops even has covered walkways.
+Waterside Shops even has covered walkways for rainy or uber sunny days.

 Naples Farmers Markets